Skip to content

 Besides subscription plans, Shopify also offers merchant solutions to sellers who have subscribed to the platform's plans.
 The solutions include shipping, accepting payments, and fulfillment.
 Here are some merchant solutions the platform offers:

-- Shopify Payments: Shopify Payments is the easiest way to accept payments on the platform.
+• Shopify Payments: Shopify Payments is the easiest way to accept payments on the platform.
 All plans except for Shopify Lite come with Shopify Payments, allowing merchants to accept payments through the platform.
-Shopify Payments has a per-transaction fee of 2.4% to 2.9%.
+Shopify Payments has a per-transaction fee of 2.4% to 2.9%, depending on the plan.

-- Shopify POS: Shopify lets merchants use the Shopify POS system to sell their products in physical stores.
-The Shopify POS system has a per-transaction fee of 2% or higher, depending on the merchant's plan.
+• Shopify POS: Shopify lets merchants use the Shopify POS system to sell their products in physical stores.
+Rates start at 2.4% in-person depending on plan, plus any applicable fixed fee per transaction.

 Shopify earns its profit through different business models, giving it a diversified revenue stream.
 Doing this has helped the company weather difficult times, like the COVID-19 pandemic.
 Even during the pandemic, Shopify maintained its profitability and continued growing at a fast pace.